Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Target audience: users, developers

-Not all changes are about adding new things - some are about improving the current experience.
+Not all changes are about adding new things - some are about improving the current experience and communicating the fixed issues.

 Announcements that cover bug fixes and performance improvements communicate your commitment to quality and reliability.